 We then drove to the coastal town of Stonehaven where we checked into the Chapel of Barras Farm B & B for the night.
 Owners & cattle farmers Michelle & David met us at the door and gave us a lovely warm welcome to their beautiful 5-room B&B.

 Dave and I had a very nice room on the second floor and Helen was below us on the ground floor.
-Our room was nice roomy with terrific view overlooking their fields an garden.
+Our room was nice and roomy with a terrific view overlooking their fields and garden.
 It was so nice to hear birds chirping and no buses or people yelling outside your window as we did right in the city.
 And as we were resting for a bit, the cows sauntered into the field outside our window.

 After a quick shower, we went in to Stonehaven Harbor and enjoy a lovely dinner overlooking the wee harbor…even though it was VERY low tide.
 No, I did NOT have a third try at fish n’ chips, but Dave tried it and said it was very good.
 I opted for lamb kabobs which were delicious.

-We walked around the harbor a little bit and headed back to the B&B where Helen surprised us with a gift of Belhaven Black Scottish Stout (because she had read in my blog how the pub we’d stopped in had none), also a bottle of Schiehallion Lager, a box of shortbread, and some Melrose Tea.
+We walked around the harbor a little bit and headed back to the B&B where Helen surprised us with a gift of Belhaven Black Scottish Stout (because she had read in my blog how the pubs we’d stopped in had none), also a bottle of Schiehallion Lager, a box of shortbread, and some Melrose Tea.
 What a sweet and thoughtful gift!
 But then that’s just Helen — sweet and thoughtful.
 Dave and I drank a toast to Helen with Drambuie and the three of us enjoyed each other’s conversation and planning for a potential return to Scotland and where we might go!
 That’s the spirit!